 There are a few differences that I would like to point out about The Backlog.
-It’s a website dedicated to videogames 99% of the time.
-That’s one of my passions and that’s the focus of this site, pure and simple.
-There are others who also write for this site, mostly buds of mine.
+It’s a website dedicated to videogames.
+Reviews and the like and soon I’ll be trying to post about how progress is going in the games that I’m currently developing.
+These are my passions and the focus of this site, pure and simple.
+There are others who have helped write for this site, mostly buds of mine.
 They also have a desire to get their game on.
-We’re just a couple of dudes sharing their opinions.
-There is now one lady that contributed and a fine one at that she is (not biased due to her being my wife).
+There is one lady that contributed and a fine one at that she is (totally not biased due to her being my wife).

-The Backlog will share our thoughts on subjects, point to Kickstarters that look promising, but mostly do reviews for games both new, old and beta.
-Will we be covering the latest version of CoD?
+The Backlog will point to Kickstarters that look promising at times, but mostly do reviews for games both new, old and beta.
+Will there be coverage the latest version of CoD?
 Maybe, maybe not.
 Finances and interests will always govern which games get picked up and reviewed.
-If none of us care about the latest iteration of a game or we just don’t have time, it’s probably not going to happen.
-Does that mean we don’t get a lot of internet traffic at times due to not having reviews of those “must have” titles?
-Yes, and we’re mostly fine with that… mostly.
+If no one helping or myself care about the latest iteration of a game or we just don’t have time/finances/ability to get a review copy, it’s probably not going to happen.
+Does that mean the site doesn’t get a lot of internet traffic at times due to not having reviews of those “must have” titles?
+Yes, and I’m mostly fine with that… mostly.

 So there you have it.
 That is the grand plan as of now.
 I hope you enjoy the journey.
 Leave comments and share what you like.
 Building a community of like-minded individuals is the ultimate goal of The Videogame Backlog.
-We’re not trying to be sensational, 24/7 up to date, or the same as every other site, we’re just trying to be honest and I hope you, our readers, can appreciate that.
+The Backlog is not trying to be sensational, 24/7 up to date, or the same as every other site, I’m just trying to be honest and I hope you, our readers, can appreciate that.

 Please follow The Backlog on Facebook, Twitter where you can see when new articles go up!